-The Center for Economic and Social Rights celebrates its 20th anniversary this year.
+The Center for Economic and Social Rights celebrated its 20th anniversary in 2013.
 Our founding task in 1993 was to bring down the wall between different categories of rights, and to bring human rights into the socio-economic sphere.
-2013 also marks two decades since the Vienna World Conference on Human Rights, which famously proclaimed that all human rights are indivisible, interrelated and of equal importance.
+2013 also marked two decades since the Vienna World Conference on Human Rights, which famously proclaimed that all human rights are indivisible, interrelated and of equal importance.

 The Vienna Declaration and Platform of Action has to a large extent inspired CESR’s efforts to make economic and social rights a reality over a period marked by new socio-economic challenges, shifting patterns of power and widening inequality.
 For this reason CESR’s 20th anniversary events, which are presented in this specially-created website, are aimed at facilitating a reflection on progress made in implementing the economic and social rights commitments set out in the Vienna agenda and to explore key trends likely to shape ESC rights advocacy over the next two decades.